casdoor/casdoor/README.md

 ```bash
 cd web/ && npm install && npm run start
 ```
+*❗ A word of caution ❗: the `npm` commands above need a recommended system RAM of at least 4GB.
+It has a potential failure during building the files if your RAM is not sufficient.*

 Then build back-end binary file, change directory to root(Relative to casdoor):